 HOW DOES SKYWARN® WORK?

 When hazardous weather occurs such as severe thunderstorms, floods, tornadoes, snow and ice storms, our volunteers report what is happening at their location.
 They are asked to report whenever certain criteria are met such as when one inch of rain has fallen, four inches of snow is on the ground, a thunderstorm is producing hail, or trees have been blown down.
-Reports arrive at our office via the telephone, fax, internet, and amateur radio.
+Reports arrive at our office via the telephone, internet, and amateur radio.
 The reports are combined with radar and satellite data to determine what the storms will do next.
 Spotters provide the "ground-truth" to our forecasters.
 Radar may tell us that heavy snow is falling, but it can not tell us how much snow is on the ground or if rain is mixing with the snow.
 Spotters do.
 The reports are used by forecasters to send out public statements, warnings and advisories, and short-term forecasts.
 These products reach the public through the internet, NOAA Weather Radio, the media and other commercial services.
-Skywarn® reports also go into Storm Data, which is an official publication that documents severe weather across the country.
+SKYWARN® reports also go into Storm Data, which is an official publication that documents severe weather across the country.
 Storm Data can be used to create a severe weather climatology (or history) of a local county or city.
-Storm Data is published (electronic and hard copy versions) by the National Climatic Data Center.
+Storm Data is published (electronic and hard copy versions) by the National Centers for Environmental Information.

 HOW DOES THE SKYWARN® AMATEUR RADIO NET WORK?